jpasqua/PurpleHaze/README.md

 - **Description**: A description that is useful to the user.
 For example, the location of the device like "Back Yard" or "Inside".
 - **Blynk API Key**: An API key established by the user when configuring the Blynk app.
 - **Indicator Brightness**: If your device incorporates indicator LEDs, this sets their brightness in the range from 0-100%.
 - **Chart Colors**: The [charts page](#charts) shows historical data in the form of line charts.
-Each chart shows three readings and you can customize the colors of the lines.
+Each chart shows four lines: pm10, pm25, pm100, and AQI.
+You can customize the colors of the lines.
 The background of the chart displays color bands that correspond to the air quality (green, yellow, and various shades of red).
-These can be changed in `data/ChartPage.html`, but not in the Web UI.
+These colors can be changed in `data/ChartPage.html`, but not in the Web UI.

 ## Using PurpleHaze